 Common wisdom suggests you should start with shorter distances and work your way up.
 This will help you learn the sport, hone your skills – such as mounting and dismounting the bike – and start to build up your fitness.
 Starting with shorter distances also means you won’t need as much kit to get going.
 For pool swims, for example, you won’t require a wetsuit.
-Starting with shorter events is normally also kinder on the bank balance, as they tend to be less expensive than iron distance races.
-All said, some novice triathletes have the goal of ultra long distances and bragging rights and it’s not unheard of for a triathlete’s first event to be an Ironman.
+Starting with shorter events is normally also kinder on the bank balance.
+These races tend to be less expensive than Iron distance races.
+All that said, some novice triathletes have the goal of ultra long distances and bragging rights.
+It’s not unheard of for a triathlete’s first event to be an Ironman.

-There are many ways to train for a triathlon, but the important thing is to make sure you have enough practice in each discipline so you can be confident you’ll complete your chosen swim, bike and run distances come race day.
+There are many ways to train for a triathlon, but the important thing is to make sure you have enough practice in each discipline.
+This way you can be confident you’ll complete your chosen swim, bike and run distances come race day.
 For beginners starting out, it’s recommended that you give yourself three to four months to train for the event, and try to complete at least two swims, bikes and runs a week.